-Separate Account Management.
+Private Client Wealth Management/Portfolio Management Services.
+Wealth and portfolio management services begin with client consultations to determine appropriate asset allocation based on risk tolerance, time horizon, investment objectives, and liquidity requirements, among other potential factors.
+As part of these services, Whittier develops an Investment Policy Statement (the "IPS") that establishes guidelines for portfolio allocation, supervision, monitoring, and evaluation.
+Following the criteria in the IPS, Whittier constructs a portfolio tailored to the client's objectives.
+Whittier develops and implements strategic and tactical asset allocations aligned with the client's goals, while actively managing investments to pursue favorable risk-adjusted returns.
+Whittier conducts periodic meetings with clients to review portfolio allocation and performance, and to assess whether the client's investment objectives would benefit from adjustment.
 Typically, when providing investment management services, Whittier has discretion to select securities to buy and sell for a client's account, subject to certain restrictions, limitations or other requirements clients may impose with respect to their individual accounts.
-Overall investment strategies recommended to clients emphasize long-term ownership of a diversified portfolio of investments that seeks to provide superior long-term, after-tax risk-adjusted returns.
+Overall investment strategies recommended to clients emphasize long-term ownership of a diversified portfolio of investments that seeks to provide superior longterm after-tax risk-adjusted returns.
 Whittier generally recommends broad diversification via a long-term asset allocation strategy, diversified across asset classes, sectors, and individual securities.
 Whittier may recommend various asset classes, market capitalizations, market styles, and geographic regions to provide diversification.
 Client portfolios with similar investment objectives may own different securities and investments.
 The client's portfolio size, tax sensitivity, risk tolerance, investment preferences, and time horizon all influence Whittier's investment recommendations.